 In most states, a court that hears an effort to reverse a prior paternity determination has the discretion to deny the petition if it finds that disestablishing paternity or substituting another father as the child's legal father would be contrary to the best interest of the child.

-As the laws pertaining to disestablishing paternity based upon allegations of fraud or mistake vary significantly between states, and as the time limit for bringing such an action may be short, once a legal father learns of the possibility of non-paternity or a potential biological father learns that another person may be named as the child's legal father, it is important to promplty discuss the facts a lawyer to determine what remedies are available and to avoid missing deadlines.
+The laws pertaining to disestablishing paternity based upon allegations of fraud or mistake vary significantly between states, and as the time limit for bringing such an action may be short.
+Once a legal father learns of the possibility of non-paternity or a potential biological father learns that another person may be named as the child's legal father, it is important that they promptly discuss the facts a lawyer to determine what remedies are available and to avoid missing deadlines.